Fusion1013/AvasarVault/Major Locations/Elisus/Ohkyr Dominion/Cities/Chalayan, The city of a Thousand Rivers.md

 # History

 # Landmarks
-## Lower Docks
+## Docks District
-Along the bottom of the cliffs,
+There are multiple smaller docks located in and around the bottom of the tall cliffs that [[Chalayan, The city of a Thousand Rivers|Chalayan]] is built upon.
+There are three larger docks that are primarily owned and operated by [[The Sanctified Host]].
+It is also the main headquarters for [[The Choir]].
 ## Underground Rivers
 There are a large number of rivers running from the ocean, through the cliffs that the city rests on, and passing into various underground cave networks.